Written by Guide and Team Rider Erme Catino

-The cobalt cold blue skies and recently waning storm casted a glow on the mountains for any eager backcountry skier.
-An approaching skier looked across the valley onto steep avalanche prone ramps… “Nice, looks mellow…’’ A zone that has taken years to unlock as a guide and snow professional and that has killed many...
-Mellow?
-As skiers we constantly are looking to go further and deeper, but unfortunately along the way some backcountry skiers haven’t grasped the difference between truly mellow (30-degree terrain) and avalanche prone slopes, when in the absence of higher alpine terrain, rocks, or ropes.
-Skiing avalanche terrain in deep powder requires years of stewardship, education, and a process developed which takes time to nurture—otherwise you’re just getting lucky … and luck eventually runs out.
+As backcountry skiers we are constantly looking to go further and deeper, but unfortunately along the way some backcountry skiers haven’t grasped the difference between truly mellow (30-degree terrain) and avalanche prone slopes.
+Skiing avalanche terrain in deep powder requires years of stewardship, education, and a process which takes time to nurture—otherwise you’re just getting lucky … and luck eventually runs out.

-Backcountry skiing is anything but simple and straightforward, that is unless you are on and not connected to any avalanche terrain.
-Fortunately, by developing a process combined with avalanche courses such as a Recreation 1 and 2, you can begin to start putting the puzzle pieces together.
-The first is to develop a routine and checklist, and stick to it consistently.
-The second is eliminate any idea that avalanches are manageable, because unless you’re a professional and have seen your fair share of snow moving (and even then the respect for avalanches are high), chances are that most are unaware and cavalier of what can occur when the curtain falls down on a mountain side.
-Which brings things back to developing a system that allows skiers to have a plan, and create good practices to adjust their terrain and exposure based on the hazards for the day.
+Backcountry skiing is anything but simple and straightforward.
+Fortunately, by developing a process combined with avalanche courses such as a Recreation 1 and 2, you can begin to start putting the ever changing puzzle pieces together.
+First, develop a routine and checklist, and stick to it consistently.
+Second, eliminate any idea that avalanches are manageable, because unless you’re a professional and have seen your fair share of snow moving, chances are that most are unaware of what can occur when the curtain drops on a mountain side.

 The American Avalanche Institute Checklist